 SCHOOL POLICY AND ADDITIONAL INFORMATION

-Siloam School of Massage records daily attendance of students to monitor hours completed.
+DISMISSAL / ATTENDANCE Siloam School of Massage records daily attendance of students to monitor hours completed.
 Records are available for student review.
 Being absent for more than 30 calendar/class days will be cause for dismissal.
 The student will have his or her case reviewed by the school director prior to being dropped from the program.
 The School encourages punctuality and good work ethic.
 Students who arrive late are interrupting both instructors and other students.
 GRADUATION A certification of completion is awarded to those maintaining a 2.0GPA or higher (Pass), completing 573 hours, which includes completing 20 hours of documented massage outside of school hours in an internship setting and receiving a 70% or higher on exams for all classes.

 Official Termination Date